 Wolastoq Watershed

-The Wolastoq (Saint John) River watershed begins in separate streams in Maine, USA and Québec coming together to form a 673 km river, flowing through a large part of New Brunswick before emptying into the Bay of Fundy.
+The Wolastoq (Saint John River) watershed begins in separate streams in Maine, USA and Québec coming together to form a 673 km river, flowing through a large part of New Brunswick before emptying into the Bay of Fundy.
 Large portions of the watershed are classified as active agricultural land in both the upper and lower sections of the river.

 Which species at risk rely on agricultural landscapes?

-Agriculture landscapes offer important habitat to many species of conservation concern and of cultural importance, including:
+Agricultural landscapes offer important habitat to many species of conservation concern and of cultural importance, including:

 - Barn Swallow